theo-armour/agenda/2-peeps/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-06-07

+I am happy to hear that you got out of the house and had a busy day.

+>>  I have to find myself again.

+A most positive and forward-thinking thought!
+Let that search begin.

+## 2025-06-06

+You are being very quiet.
+I would like to be able to say "I hope you're doing okay", but I'm sure that's not actually the way things are for you today.

+I'm at a bit of a loss as to what to say or do.
+In the past, I've been talking about my day and things that I'm doing and thinking about.
+But that doesn't seem to be fair or equal if the things I'm doing are any fun, which in my life they are.

+This is so hard.

+For you, of course, for me on how to be helpful or useful.

+I do hope that you have been getting out, getting some fresh air, and have been to Avenidas. and I hope that you have some plans for the weekend.

+And did you know that today was National Donut Day?
+And that our dining room had a zillion donuts.
+And me trying to avoid carbs and sugars and lose weight and things like that consumed a scrumptious diet-busting artisan donut covered in a maple syrup glaze.

 ## 2025-06-05

 So today I did a lot of programming.
 Though I did do some admin in the morning.